Smart AC Control: Sensibo vs Cielo

 The reason you may want to use the desk stand is not only for easier relocation, but because the Breez Eco includes a touch sensitive manual on/off control on the front.
 This is distinct from the Sensibo Sky which has no user interface to speak of, barring the pinhole reset button on the side.
 In terms of status indication, both devices use a simple flashing LED to indicate various states such as during setup, to show loss of internet connection, or similar errors.
 They also both flash the LED once when a signal is sent to the AC to give a confirmation that they responded to a command.
 On the Breez, the LED is integrated with the on/off control, while the Sky uses it’s logo in the top portion of the case.

 Both of these devices need to be controlled via their respective smart phone apps which are freely available on the App Store and the Play Store in both cases.
 You’ll need to create an account in either case, as the primary control of the devices is managed by a cloud service.
 This is required to allow for connectivity with your device from outside your home WiFi network, and to enable things like account sharing for multiple family members.
-This also has a security benefit, as it means you can set up the devices in a guest network, which provides protection against a security flaw on the devices being used as an entry point to your home network.
+This also has a security benefit, as it means you can set up the devices in a guest network, which provides protection against any security flaw on the devices being used by hackers to gain entry to your home network.

 Manual setup may also be required if either device fails to match the remote after a few tries.
 This is simple enough on the Breez app, as the manual setup process is easily accessed from the device settings, but for the Sensibo, you need to log into the website and do it from there.
 Having tried three different AC models, I didn’t have any issues with auto detection, and both devices have extensive model support.
 You can check for yours here for Cielo, and here for Sensibo.